-As if sorting through the options of bamboo toothbrushes and bamboo towels weren’t challenging enough, consider now that if you’re looking to plant a few varieties of bamboo in your garden, you’ll have between 1-2,000 species to choose from.
+As if sorting through the options of bamboo toothbrushes and bamboo towels wasn’t challenging enough, consider now that if you’re looking to plant a few varieties of bamboo in your garden, you’ll have over a thousand species to choose from.
 Even the bamboo specialists can’t agree on the actual number of bamboo breeds.
 But no need to split hairs over speciation.

 Two Types of Bamboo

-Some people like to say that there are types of bamboo: runners and clumpers.
-Of course, that’s a sweeping generalization, because, like I said, there are really something like 1-2,000 species of bamboo.
-Not only that, but there are also slow runners and aggressive clumpers, and a number of other factors that could affect the growth habit of your bamboo.
-Having said that, this still remains the simplest way to think of bamboos.
+Some people like to say that there are two types of bamboo: runners and clumpers.
+Of course, that’s a sweeping generalization, because, in fact, there are really something like 1,600 species of bamboo.
+Not only that, but there are also slow runners and open clumpers, and a number of other factors that could affect the growth habit of your bamboo.
+Having said that, this still remains the simplest way to think of bamboo.

-Most bamboos are runners, meaning that they send out rhizome roots racing underground in pursuit of moisture and elbow room.
-If you’re looking to plant a privacy hedge that will spread quickly along a fence line, or you just enjoy watching a voracious plant as it wields its dominion over the landscape, then this is the way to go.
+Most ornamental bamboos are runners, meaning that they send out rhizome roots racing underground in pursuit of moisture and elbow room.
+If you’re looking to plant a privacy hedge that will spread quickly along a fence line, or you just enjoy watching a voracious plant as it wields its dominion over the landscape, then this is probably the way to go.
 They also tend to be the easiest to find, especially at non-specialist nurseries, because they do propagate so easily.

 Running bamboos have no respect for property lines.
-If the neighbor to the one side is regularly sprinkling his perfectly manicured lawn, or the neighbor on the other side is constantly irrigating her prize-winning rose bushes, it won’t take long (especially in a dry place like California) for those eager rhizomes to sniff out those delicious water sources and wreak havoc on the roses, the lawn, the vegetable patch, the herb garden, and pretty much everything in sight.
+If the neighbor to the one side is regularly sprinkling his perfectly manicured lawn, or the neighbor on the other side is constantly irrigating her prize-winning rosebushes, it won’t take long (especially in a dry place like California) for those eager rhizomes to sniff out those delicious water sources and wreak havoc on the roses, the lawn, the vegetable patch, the herb garden, and pretty much everything in sight.
 There goes the neighborhood!